 Aneurysms are more common in men than women, and for this reason, men over the age of 65 are offered screening for AAA in the UK.
 Screening isn’t usually offered to men under 65 or women, though if you think you need AAA screening, you can request it.

-Smoking is the biggest risk factor for aneurysms, though high blood pressure, high cholesterol, and family history can all increase the likelihood of developing an aneurysm too.
+Smoking is the biggest risk factor for aneurysms, though high blood pressure, high cholesterol, and genetics can all increase the likelihood of developing an aneurysm too.

-The screening test itself is quick and painless, and involves taking an ultrasound scan of your stomach.
+The screening test itself is quick, painless, and involves taking an ultrasound scan of your stomach.
 You can find out more about AAA screening on the NHS website.

-If you currently smoke and would like to stop, it’s worth checking out the NHS stop smoking services.
-You might also want to read our article; 8 tips on how to break negative habits and develop positive ones.
+If you currently smoke and would like to stop, it’s worth checking out our 7 tips for quitting smoking.

 9. Prostate cancer testing